julsraemy/prezi/md/loud-social-fabrics-iiif.md

 _Characterising the IIIF and Linked Art communities_

 :hourglass: 24 March to 7 May 2023
+:eight: Sections
+:computer: Google Forms
+:mega: Google Groups (IIIF-Discuss and Linked Art), Slack workspaces, Mailing lists (EuropeanaTech, Humanistica, Swisslib), Mastodon

+---

+## Some key results

- :busts_in_silhouette: 79 Participants
+:busts_in_silhouette: 79 participants from 20 countries
+:hammer_and_pick: 52 individuals involved in IIIF or in both communities
 :memo: Survey report soon to be published

 ---